 Cocaine use during pregnancy has been associated with maternal migraines and seizures, premature water break, and separation of the placental from the lining of the uterus (miscarriage).

-Normal cardiovascular changes in pregnant women can be increased by cocaine use.
+Normal cardiovascular changes in pregnant women can also be increased by cocaine use.
 Sometimes, this can cause serious issues like severely high blood pressure, spontaneous miscarriage, preterm labor, and difficult delivery.
 To reduce these risks, formal treatment for cocaine addiction should be considered necessary.

-Cocaine And Polydrug Abuse
+Cocaine And Polydrug Use

-According to Treatment Episode Data Set (TEDS), 56 percent of all emergency admittance (12 years and older) in 2012, reported cocaine as a primary substance of abuse seven percent of the time, and as a secondary substance of abuse 14 percent of the time.
+According to Treatment Episode Data Set (TEDS), 56 percent of all emergency admittance (12 years and older) in 2012, reported cocaine as a primary substance of use seven percent of the time, and as a secondary substance of use 14 percent of the time.

-Treatment For Cocaine Addiction
+Cocaine Addiction Treatment

 Treatment for cocaine addiction begins with detoxing from the drug.
-The cocaine detox process can last between one to three weeks, and can very difficult for individuals to overcome on their own.
+The cocaine detox process can last between one to three weeks, and can be very difficult for individuals to overcome on their own.